When to See a Dermatologist for Lichen Planus

 Figure 4.
 A patient presented with plaque-like lesions on the dorsal tongue and biopsy-proven lichen planus.

-How to manage OLP?
+How to Manage OLP?

 Dentists, oral pathologists, and oral medicine practitioners are usually the most common providers who will manage these patients; a biopsy will be performed for definitive diagnosis and to rule out other conditions with similar clinical presentation, and the focus of the OLP therapy will be controlling the symptoms.
 Patients with reticular lesions and other asymptomatic lesions do not require active treatment.
 Still, the elimination of potential precipitating or provoking factors (sharp or fractured teeth, incongruous dental prostheses, alcohol, and tobacco consumption) is fundamental.
 Although there is no permanent cure therapy, various treatment regimens have been introduced to reduce and control the painful symptoms of OLP.
 [2]